How to prevent hair loss

 Blackseed Oil: It helps form a protective barrier over the hair, shielding it from toxins, the elements and day to day wear and tear.
 Studies have shown it is one of the most effective ways to tackle hair loss.

 Sesame Seed Oil: It helps promote hair growth and strengthen hair from the roots and is popular for its nourishing and healing qualities.

 Sweet Almond Oil: Almond oil is rich in fatty acids, proteins, potassium and zinc.

 Jatamansi Oil: Prized in Unani medicine for its power to reduce stress and anxiety, and to aid sleep.
 The extract of Jatamansi helps produce lustrous, silky and healthy hair.

 Triphala: a blend of three nutrient rich herbs: Amlaki, Har and Bahera, and helps maintain thick, healthy hair.

-It’s also essential to use a quality supplement to ensure that your hair and scalp get all the nutrients they need every day.
-Below, Vogue Fashion Editor turned South of France based boutique owner Katie explains how Lumity helped her hair grow back following an illness.
+It’s also a good idea to use a quality daily supplement to ensure that your hair and scalp get all the nutrients they need every day.

 Let us know in the comments if you’ve found a remedy for hair loss and what you used…